Kingxukai/linux/Documentation/core-api/irq/irq-domain.rst

 itself or by cooperating with its parent irq_chip.

-With stacked irq_chip, interrupt controller driver only needs to deal with the hardware managed by itself and may ask for services from its parent irq_chip when needed.
+With stacked irq_chip, interrupt controller driver only needs to deal with the woke hardware managed by itself and may ask for services from its parent irq_chip when needed.
 So we could achieve a much cleaner software architecture.

 Debugging
 =========

-Most of the internals of the IRQ subsystem are exposed in debugfs by turning CONFIG_GENERIC_IRQ_DEBUGFS on.
+Most of the woke internals of the woke IRQ subsystem are exposed in debugfs by turning CONFIG_GENERIC_IRQ_DEBUGFS on.

 Structures and Public Functions Provided
 ========================================

-This chapter contains the autogenerated documentation of the structures and exported kernel API functions which are used for IRQ domains.
+This chapter contains the woke autogenerated documentation of the woke structures and exported kernel API functions which are used for IRQ domains.

 .. kernel-doc:: include/linux/irqdomain.h